Tunde and Wunmi Obe: 2014: T.W.O PLUS

-Other Ventures
+Other ventures

 Apart from music, T.W.O have displayed their artistry and creativity in other ventures.
-In February 2007, T.W.O premiered their first annual valentine show titled Cupid Ball with T.W.O.
+In February 2007, T.W.O premiered their first annual Valentine show, titled Cupid Ball with T.W.O.
 The first edition of Cupid's Ball first held at Eko Hotel and suites in February 2007, while the second edition held at Lagoon restaurant, Ozumba Mbadiwe, Victoria Island.
 It was designed to give lovers an unforgettable Valentine experience in a cozy environment with the best in entertainment.
 It was held for four years before they took a break from it to give attention to other ventures.

 T.W.O own and run their music label KopyKats Entertainment alongside other business.

 Television

 In the 90s just before the release of their debut album, T.W.O were encouraged to go on air.
 They took the suggestion and approached Charly Boy to give them a slot in The Charly Boy Show that was already running.
 Charly Boy accepted and brought them on board.
 Wunmi presented the "Woman to Woman" segment and featured alongside Tunde in the "Mr. & Mrs." segment.

 Wunmi also co-starred in the late Amaka Igwe TV soap opera Tempest - A Tale of 2 Women.
-Tunde has featured in several Nigerian movies, including The Gardener in which he played the title character; Daybreak; The Testament; and Goodbye Tomorrow.
+Tunde has featured in several Nigerian movies, including The Gardener, in which he played the title character; Daybreak; The Testament; and Goodbye Tomorrow.
 He once co-hosted the interview programme ZOOM TIME alongside Charly Boy.
-ZOOM TIME was a Charly Boy Show political spin off which featured prominent politicians and occasionally entertainers.
+ZOOM TIME was a Charly Boy Show political spinoff which featured prominent politicians and occasionally entertainers.
 It was a popular programme that ran for years.